 3. Follow your veterinarian’s instructions

 Your veterinarian is the best person to help you to decide on the best course of action if you caught your dog eating cat litter.
 If you have a large dog, it was just a few grains, and your dog seems well, they might recommend that you watch-and-wait to see whether your dog develops any problems.
 If your dog is smaller, a larger quantity was consumed, or you use clumping litter, they might recommend quick action.
 One possibility is that they recommend that you bring them in to make them vomit.
 In some cases, they might even recommend that you make them vomit at home.
 They may also recommend giving medications to help the litter pass through the gut.

 4. Don’t try to treat your pet alone

-Take peroxide for example – some owners will administer peroxide to their pet to get them to vomit.
+Take peroxide, for example—some owners will administer peroxide to their pets to get them to vomit.
 But if it doesn’t work because the dose or concentration is wrong, it’s then dangerous for your vet to make your pet vomit, and may remove that as an option.
 It’s also important to remember that vomiting is not a risk-free option- the litter could get stuck on the way back up, your dog could inhale the vomit and get pneumonia, or your dog could react to the medication used.
 If your vet advises it, it’s because they’ve considered the options and making your dog vomit is the best one.
 An advice call to your vet usually costs nothing, so it’s worth doing.

 - Related Read: 9 Reasons Why Dogs Eat Cat Poop and How to Stop It